BloomTech-Labs/betterreads-fe/readme.md

 1. Once you have cloned the repository, download the dependencies with `npm install`.
 2. Start the server with `npm start`.

+## Environment Variables

+In order to get the app running locally, you need to set this environment variable in a .env.local file.
+-   REACT_APP_API_URL=http://localhost:5000

 ## Documentation

 -   [Product Canvas](https://www.notion.so/Better-Reads-66b5ba5a4c7e4036ab786e10b8c2de4d)